 Pharmacology and Development of Nerium oleander-based Cancer Therapy

-Nerium Biotechnology, Inc. (Nerium) holds a unique position in the international pharmaceutical sector: Nerium has a well-defined Nerium oleander extract-based product that represents the “first of its kind” botanical drug containing cardiac glycosides for potent inhibition of the proliferation of cancer (Anvirzel™).
+Nerium Biotechnology, Inc. (NBI) holds a unique position in the international pharmaceutical sector: NBI has a well-defined Nerium oleander plant-based product that represents the "first of its kind" botanical drug containing cardiac glycosides (oleandrin) for potent inhibition of the proliferation of cancer (Anvirzel™).

-Cancer research at The University of Texas M. D. Anderson Cancer Center has demonstrated that components of Anvirzel™ are active on dual pathways at the cellular level to promote apoptosis and/or autophagy (cell death) in human tumors but not normal cells.
-The ten (10) plus years of research performed by The University of Texas M. D. Anderson Cancer Center has led to the publication of twelve peer-reviewed journal articles that describe Anvirzel™ (Nerium oleander extract) and its components (oleandrin).
-These twelve articles present the body of research conducted by Robert A. Newman, Ph.D., as Founder and Co-Director of the Pharmaceutical Development Center, Department of Experimental Therapeutics, at M. D. Anderson Cancer Center in Houston, Texas.
-Dr. Robert Newman remains actively involved in continuing research as Scientific Advisor to Nerium Biotechnology, Inc.
+Cancer research at The University of Texas M. D. Anderson Cancer Center has demonstrated that components of Anvirzel® are active on dual pathways at the cellular level to promote apoptosis and/or autophagy (cell death) in human tumors but not normal cells.
+The research performed at The University of Texas M. D. Anderson Cancer Center has led to the publication of numerous peer-reviewed journal articles that describe Anvirzel® and its components (oleandrin).
+These publications present the ongoing research conducted by Robert A. Newman, Ph.D., as Founder and Co-Director of the Pharmaceutical Development Center, Department of Experimental Therapeutics, at M. D. Anderson Cancer Center in Houston, Texas.
+Today, Dr. Robert Newman remains actively involved in continuing research and clinical evaluation as Scientific Advisor to Nerium Biotechnology, Inc.

-Dr. Newman has developed analytical methods for the characterization and quantification of the cardiac glycosides oleandrin, odoroside, neritaloside and the aglycone oleandrigenin, all contained in the extract of Nerium oleander (Anvirzel™).
-He has applied this analytical method to the determination of oleandrin in human plasma following administration of Anvirzel™.
-This initial characterization and pharmacology research of the major biochemical and biological properties of the extract has served as a basis for quality control for the production of Anvirzel™ and all additional new product development.
+From this research analytical methods have been developed for the characterization and quantification of the cardiac glycosides oleandrin, odoroside, neritaloside and the aglycone oleandrigenin, all contained in Anvirzel®.
+He has applied this analytical method to the determination of oleandrin in human plasma following administration of Anvirzel®.
+This initial characterization and pharmacology research of the major biochemical and biological properties of Anvirzel® has served as a basis for quality control for the production of Anvirzel® and all additional new product development.

-Anvirzel™ is an aqueous extract of Nerium oleander composed of both polar and non-polar compounds, and containing at least five polysaccharides, two cardiac glycosides, and five proteins.
+Anvirzel™ is composed of both polar and non-polar compounds, and containing at least five polysaccharides, two cardiac glycosides, and five proteins.